 Because of the nature of Loyola's outcomes-based university Core Curriculum and the pedagogical integration of learning on knowledge, skills and values, all Core classes must be taken at Loyola.
 Special circumstances for granting exceptions to this policy will be the responsibility of the faculty director of the Core Curriculum.

 Completing a Request for Approval

-In all cases, the student and the academic advisor (or the dean, chairperson or program director) must complete the following form: Permission to Enroll in Courses at a School Other than Loyola (PDF).
-The student should meet with his/her academic advisor to discuss requests for permission to take courses at another institution in the summer.
+For courses at U.S. institutions, the student and academic advisor (or the dean, chairperson, or program director) must complete the following form: Appeal For Permission to Take Courses Elsewhere .
+The student should meet with an academic advisor to discuss requests for permission to take courses at another U.S. institution in the summer.
 The form must be submitted in time to secure permission prior to enrolling in a course at another institution.